 When to hire an accountant if you're self-employed

-Are you a sole trader or company director confident, and happy, to handle all your financial matters?
+Are you a sole trader or company director, confident and happy to handle all your financial matters?
 Or does the thought of dealing with taxes and HMRC feel scary and overwhelming?
-While we’ve produced a wide range of guides on tax, IR35 and financial wellbeing, knowing when to hire an accountant if you’re self-employed can help people in both camps save time and money.
+Knowing when to hire an accountant if you’re self-employed can help you save time and money.

 Some freelancers and contractors might feel they don’t need specialist financial advice, particularly if they've been working for themselves over a period of years without any major issues.
 Others might put it off due to embarrassment if they’ve been operating in a state of disorganisation for a while, or still struggle with the basics of self-employed invoicing or accounts.